sanjay-cool/sanjay-cool/README.md

 - 👋 Hi, I’m @sanjay-cool
 - 👀 I’m interested in coding effectively and productively
 - 🌱 I’m currently learning Python, JavaScript and C
+I am passionate in app development and learning it's realted technologies for creating useful and productive apps.
 - 💞️ I’m looking to collaborate on interesting projects involving any of Python, JavaScript and C programming languages
 - 📫 How to reach me csskevergreen@gmail.com